-Rocky Balboa (2006) is the sixth installment in the Rocky franchise that began with the Academy Award-winning Rocky thirty years earlier in 1976, written, directed by, and starring Sylvester Stallone who reprises his role as the title character.
+Rocky Balboa (2006), colloquially known as Rocky VI, is the sixth installment in the Rocky franchise that began with the Academy Award-winning Rocky thirty years earlier in 1976.
+The film is written and directed by Sylvester Stallone, who also stars in a reprisal of his role as the title character.

 The film catches up with Rocky Balboa two decades after the events of Rocky V. Having become something of a living landmark in Philadelphia, Rocky runs a small but successful Italian restaurant where he tells old boxing stories to his customers.
 However, in his private life, Rocky still grieves over the death of his wife Adrian from cancer several years prior, and has an estranged relationship with his son Robert (Milo Ventimiglia), who has an unhappy life as a mid-level corporate employee.

 Meanwhile in the boxing world, the reigning World Heavyweight Champion, Mason "The Line" Dixon, celebrates an incredible professional career but is frustrated with his public image.
 A long record of fast and decisive victories has left fans, pundits, and even his closest managers believing that his opponents were weak, feeding into a derogatory perception that Mason is a mediocre champion who couldn't handle a truly powerful adversary.
-This tension comes to a boiling point when a television show uses a computer simulation to pit a virtual Mason against an in-his-prime Rocky Balboa, leading to Mason's defeat via knockout.
+This tension comes to a boiling point when a television show uses a computer simulation to pit a virtual Mason against an in-his-prime Rocky, with the fight ending in Mason's defeat via knockout.